 3. Create a link between what you did during this break and the position you’re after now

-Every professional transition, regardless of its duration, is also an opportunity to take a step back, to think introspectively and to get clarity on future choices.
-A burnout or family troubles can certainly be tough, but it gives you the opportunity to reassess your priorities.
+Every professional transition, regardless of its duration, is also an opportunity to take a step back, think introspectively, and get clarity on future choices.
+A burnout or family troubles can certainly be tough, but it allows you to reassess your priorities.
 These are all positive arguments to bring up during the interview.
-For example, “I realised with my health concerns that it was a priority for me to work in a company that does something meaningful” or “This job search time allowed me to learn the basics of programming so I can better understand the ecosystem in which I want to grow professionally”.
+For example, “I realized with my health concerns that it was a priority for me to work in a company that does something meaningful” or “This job search time allowed me to learn the basics of programming so I can better understand the ecosystem in which I want to grow professionally”.
 By creating a link between your experience and the company, or the position you are applying for, you highlight your career path, and that’s what recruiters are most interested in.

 4. The interview: preparing your pitch

 One thing is certain: if you’re afraid of questions about this gap period, it’s best to prepare your answers in advance to avoid getting rattled.
-To do this, you can practise writing out your story before the interview, focusing on any transitional periods.
-Practising out loud—with or without an audience—can also greatly help you prepare for this meeting.
+To do this, you can practice writing out your story before the interview, focusing on any transitional periods.
+Practicing out loud—with or without an audience—can also greatly help you prepare for this meeting.

 5. Be honest and transparent

-There are many understandable reasons that justify those infamous gaps, so you don’t have to hide or conceal them!
+Many understandable reasons justify those infamous gaps, so you don’t have to hide or conceal them!
 This would be more likely to embarrass you and may even work against you.